 Economic headwinds spurred by the pandemic and geopolitical tensions actively work against your customer-specific pricing agreements.
-Due to inflation and supply chain issues, it is critical to ensure B2B contracts and customer agreements are current.
-In this blog, learn how pricing and revenue operations and intelligence software ensures that agreements are priced to target and that customers are buying their committed volumes.
+Because of inflation and supply chain issues, it is critical to ensure B2B contracts and customer agreements are current.
+This blog discusses the benefits of pricing and revenue software.
+It helps businesses set appropriate prices for agreements and ensures that customers purchase the agreed-upon quantities.

 How Do Inflation and Supply Chain Issues Threaten B2B Contract & Agreement Profitability?